Thetechguy44/hasob-test/README.md

 # DMO Savings bond

 The DMO Savings bond is a portal that allows investors to buy bonds.
 The application comprises of 3 main packages:
-   a. dmo-savings-bond-portal:- a web application
+- dmo-savings-bond-portal:- a web application
-   b. dmo-savings-bond-module:- a library containing the models, controllers, etc. for the savings bond app.
+- dmo-savings-bond-module:- a library containing the models, controllers, etc. for the savings bond app.
-   c. hasob-foundation-core-bs-5:- a helper library with reusable components.
+- hasob-foundation-core-bs-5:- a helper library with reusable components.

 ## Application Entities